Hivemind - Lightweight Container Orchestration Platform

 Hivemind uses DNS-based service discovery that allows:

-• Automatic load balancing across container instances with multiple strategies
+• Load balancing across container instances

-• Advanced health checking with configurable protocols and parameters
+• Health checking with configurable parameters

-• Built-in DNS server for resolving service domains
+• DNS resolution for service domains

-• Network integration for seamless cross-node communication
+• Network integration for cross-node communication

 This approach makes it simple for containers to find and communicate with each other using familiar DNS names.